mikenguyen13/data_analysis/_book/04-basic-inference.md

 # Basic Statistical Inference

+This chapter introduces the core logic of statistical inference, focusing on how we use sample data to make probabilistic statements about populations.
+We begin with the hypothesis testing framework, including null and alternative hypotheses, test statistics, and $p$-values.
+Key concepts such as confidence intervals and Type I/II errors are explained in depth.
+Specific methods for one-sample and two-sample inference are discussed, along with inference for categorical data.
+We also introduce divergence metrics, which provide alternative ways to compare distributions---a concept increasingly important in modern data science applications.

 Statistical inference involves drawing conclusions about population parameters based on sample data.
 The two primary goals of inference are:

 1.  **Making inferences** about the true parameter value ($\beta$) based on our estimator or estimate: